DMBuce/badlands-challenge/README.md

 -----

-The Badlands Challenge is a new way to play the game using minecraft's Buffet feature.
+The Badlands Challenge is a new way to play the game using the checkerboard feature of minecraft's buffet generation.

-You spawn in a huge badlands biome that stretches infinitely in the northwest and southeast directions.
+You spawn in a huge badlands biome that stretches infinitely to the northwest and southeast.
+No passive mobs or trees spawn in badlands biomes, so you'll need to collect wood and food from abandoned mines.

-To the northeast and southwest, after 9km you'll find a 1km-wide desert, the barren remains of a once thriving jungle.
+To the northeast or southwest, after 9km you'll find a 1km-wide desert, the barren remains of a once thriving jungle.
-At the far edge a sliver of jungle remains.
+At its far edge, a sliver of jungle still clings to existence.
-Beyond that is about 2.3km of a collection of biomes that should be able to provide you with most resources.
+Beyond that is stretch of about 2.3km that contains enough biomes to provide you with most resources.

-No passive mobs or trees spawn in badlands biomes, so you'll need to collect wood and food from abandoned mines until you reach the jungle.
+There's shattered savanna, sunflower plains, flower forest, ice spikes, mushroom fields, and more.
+All of the biomes are arranged in wide stripes running northwest to southeast.

 **Rules**

-* No sleeping until you reach the jungle
+* No sleeping or branch mining until you reach the jungle
 * Try not to die

 **How To Play**